allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 * If you need task life cycle events use custom executor.
 * Prefer batch deployments instead of many single ones.

 If above suggestions does not help think about sharding.
-You can use project like [Triatlon](https://github.com/schibsted/triathlon).
-If this still does not help try [Aurora](https://aurora.apache.org/).
+If this still does not help
+try [Aurora](https://aurora.apache.org/).
 It has less features and slower development but is battle tested [on huge capacity at Twitter](https://youtu.be/nNrh-gdu9m4)